simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 We have to be honest here.
 [Calculating unique visitors](https://docs.simpleanalytics.com/explained/unique-visits) is a lot more difficult without cookies.
 As explained earlier in this post, Google Analytics can spot a unique visitor based on the fact if it has already placed a cookie or not.

-Other "privacy-friendly" alternatives in the space, anonymize IP addresses to check for unique visitors, and while from a privacy perspective this is more privacy-friendly, it is still considered personal data.
+Other "privacy-friendly" alternatives in the space anonymize IP addresses to check for unique visitors.
+While from a privacy perspective, this is more privacy-friendly, it is still considered personal data.

 We do it even better.

 We use the referral domain to see if someone is a unique visitor.
 When a user navigates to your website, the browser sends information about the referrer along.

-Looking at the illustration below.
-Let's say someone visits a certain website (randomwebsite.com) and from there navigates to your website (yourwebsite.com).
+Let's look at the illustration below.
+Someone visits a particular website (randomwebsite.com) and navigates to your website (yourwebsite.com).
 The browser sends the referrer (randomwebsite.com) to yourwebsite.com.
 This referrer is very useful to figure out where traffic is coming from.

 ![](https://docs.simpleanalytics.com/images/referrer-visit.jpg)